 I would like to thank several people for their hard work on this year's Comprehensive Annual Financial Report.
 The entire staff of the Champaign County Auditor's Office contributed to this document, and their dedication to their work must be recognized.
-This report is primarily the work of Chief Deputy/Accounting Manager, Barbara Ramsay, CPA.
-I would like to express my appreciation to her and all the employees of the office.
+I would like to express my appreciation to all the employees of the office.

-I'd also like to recognize Champaign County Board Chairman Pattsi Petrie, Finance Committee Deputy Chair Christopher Alix, former County Administrator Deb Busey, current County Administrator Rick Snider and the entire Champaign County Board for their support for maintaining the highest standards of professionalism in the management of the County's finances and to Countywide Elected Officials and Department Heads for their cooperation in the audit process.
+I'd also like to recognize the Champaign County Board, County Administrator and Accounting Manager for their support for maintaining the highest standards of professionalism in the management of the County's finances and to Countywide Elected Officials and Department Heads for their cooperation in the audit process.